-Grind your coffee on a setting that brings your best coffees to approximately 1.4% total dissolved solids after 8 minutes.
-(Refer to the BH Refractometry Protocols) • The weight of every bowl should be checked with a scale to ensure it is accurate to within +/- 0.1 g.
+Grind your coffee on a setting that brings your best coffees above 20% extraction yield after 8 minutes. • The weight of every bowl should be checked with a scale to ensure it is accurate to within +/-0.1 g.

 Position the samples in a line around your cupping table, keeping them arranged in order.